ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

     [[MaxSaltSize|KeyDerivationAlgorithm Class#MaxSaltSize]].

 NotSupportedException
-: The specified algorithm does not supported derived keys.
+: The specified algorithm does not support key derivation.

 ObjectDisposedException
 : `sharedSecret` has been disposed.